 Participants may only compete in one Local Brain Bee per school year and can compete in the International Brain Bee Championship only once.

 To register, fill out the Registration Form.
-The registration deadline is Saturday, March 1st, 2025, at 11:59 PM PST.
+The registration deadline is Tuesday, March 25th, 2025, at 11:59 PM PST.

 The Oregon Brain Bee consists of two stages: